 Hiroshima killed hundreds of thousands

-of innocent people, but in Asia they're not like us and don't think the
+of innocent people, but in Asia they're not like us and they don't think the

-same way we do about life and death."
+same as we do about life and death."
 A variety of

 the Ad Hominem Argument, most often applied to non-White populations.